ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4/M4_V6/M4V6_FAQ/stringsIssue.md

 - **:beetle: Reason: Inner PTFE tubes is deteriorated.**
   If there is a clogged problem in the inner PTFE tube (such as inner diameter be thinner), it will reduce the retration effectiveness, which can also lead to string issue.
 - **:wrench: Solution: replace the deteriorated inner PTFE tube.**
   Firstly, try to use another channel of the hot end to print the test file and check if the problem can be fixed / improved.
-If yes, please replace the PTFE tube (refer to [this guide](./ReplaceM4V6InnerPTFE.md)).
+If yes, please replace the PTFE tube (refer to [:book:this guide](./ReplaceM4V6InnerPTFE.md)).